SINTEF-Power-system-asset-management/flexible_load_analysis/example_data/TUTORIAL.md

 # How to use this directory
 This folder contains examples of all the necessary files needed to run this program, and an explanaition of how to use them.

+This directory may be used as a test of the script working, and as to gain insight into the allowed data-formats.
+You may also use the directory to test the data_formatting.py script.
+In that case: Delete the sub-directories "example_network_encoded" and "example_load_data_split" before running data_formatting.

 # Files
 ## config.toml
 File containing configuration of the program runtime, such as which parts of the program to run.
 Important parameters such as path to your datafiles must be put in such a config-file, and referred to in main.py.